Lime Pecan Bread

 - 1/2 cup lime juice

 - In a large bowl, cream butter and sugar; beat in egg yolks.
 Combine the flour, baking powder and salt; add to creamed mixture alternately with milk.
-Add lime juice and peel.
+Add lime juice and zest.
 Stir in pecans.

 - Combine glaze ingredients until smooth; pour over hot loaves.
 Cool for 10 minutes before removing from pans to wire racks.
-Yield: 2 loaves.